-Value of Fellowship: Grants are awarded up to $5,000 a month for one to three months
+Value of Fellowship: Grants are awarded up to $5,000 a month for up to three months

 In addition, applicants should enclose three journalism samples.
 The samples should be professionally published work that showcases your ability to tackle an in-depth story in the proposed medium.
 Please also provide us with a resume and references from two editors or others familiar with your work; if that is a problem, please contact us to discuss alternatives.